Diversity, Equity, Inclusion, Accessibility, and Belonging

 To provide informed, authentic leadership for cultural equity, Arts for Learning Connecticut strives to:

-• See diversity, equity, and inclusion as connected to our mission and critical to ensure the well-being of our staff and the arts communities we serve.
+• See diversity, equity, inclusion, accessibility, and belonging as connected to our mission and critical to ensure the well-being of our staff, students, teachers, and the arts communities we serve.

 • Acknowledge and dismantle any inequities within our policies, systems, programs, and services, and continually update and report relevant organization progress.